 Last September we had a good run up to the very last weekend before weather conditions worsened.

 Getting to base camp with good route finding skills, one can certainly enjoy the views abound without ever leaving camp.

-I first took notice of the beautifully glaciated Entiat River Valley atop my first of the Washington highest peaks.
+I first saw the glaciated Entiat River Valley from Seven Fingered Jack, my first Bulger peak.